alibektas/ts-utils/README.md

 # README

-This module is still in development.
+This package is still in development.
-The aim of this package is to provide some components, that you may need from time to time.
+The aim of this package is to provide some components, design patterns, utility functions.
+See the documentation to see what we implemented so far.